Plurality voting: Ballot types

-Example
+Examples

+Single-winner

-This is a general example, using population percentages taken from one U.S. state for illustrative purposes.
+This is a general example for single-winner plurality voting, using population percentages taken from one state for illustrative purposes.

-If each voter in each city naively selects one city on the ballot (Memphis voters select Memphis, Nashville voters select Nashville, and so on), Memphis will be selected, as it has the most votes (42%).
-Note that the system does not require that the winner have a majority, only a plurality.
+If each voter in each city naively selects one city on the ballot (Memphis voters select Memphis, Nashville voters select Nashville, and so on), Memphis will be selected, as it has the most votes 42%.
+The system does not require that the winner have a majority, only a plurality.
 Memphis wins because it has the most votes even though 58% of the voters in the example preferred Memphis least.
-That problem does not arise with the two-round system in which Nashville would have won.
-(In practice, with FPTP, many voters in Chattanooga and Knoxville are likely to vote tactically for Nashville: see below.)

-Disadvantages
+The opposite result would occur in instant-runoff, where Knoxville (the city furthest to the east, and the "second-worst" choice) would accumulate a majority from vote transfers from voter who initially voted for Chattanooga and Nashville.
+Nashville is the majority-preferred winner, and as a result would be elected by any Condorcet method.

+Multi-winner

+Candidates are running in a 3-member district of 10 000 voters.

+Under non-transferable (and non-cumulative) plurality voting, each voter may cast no more than one vote for a single candidate, even if they have multiple votes to cast.